 Household Energy Usage

-If your household uses a robust amount of energy, then installing a large solar panel system may help you offset costs in a big way.
-But if your household doesn’t use a lot of energy, then it might be more cost-effective to continue paying for a minimal amount of electricity from your utility company.
+If your household uses a lot of energy, installing a solar panel can save you money.
+However, if your household doesn’t use much energy, it might be more cost-effective to continue paying for a minimal amount of electricity from your utility company.
+Take the time to run the numbers to make sure that the costs are worth the rewards.

 Location